ruusey/JRelay/README.md

          }
 }
 ```
-While Packet is a generic `superclass` of all packets sent and received by the server, Since your packet hook specified the `PacketType` to be triggered on, you may freely cast the received packet parameter to the type expected as seen on line 2.
+While `Packet` is a generic `superclass` of all Packets sent and received by the server you may freely cast the received packet parameter to the type expected as seen on line 2 of the above example.

-`UpdatePacket update = (UpdatePacket)p;` This is the case with all packet hook routines.
+`UpdatePacket update = (UpdatePacket)p;`

+This is the case with most all packet hoooking routines.

-## **Example Command Hook**
+### **Example Command Hook**
-We will now take a look at an example how you can hook a user inputted command to a callback method:
+We will now look at an example how you can hook a command to a callback method:
 > Example from `JRelay.Core` plugin included with release.
 ```Java
 @Override